Astropad and Illustrator

 Shortcuts in Illustrator

 Astropad’s shortcuts are preset for Photoshop, so you will need to change them to accommodate Illustrator.
 On your Mac, go to Astropad’s Preferences.
-A window will open with editable shortcuts for the sidebar.
-Click Set and type the command on your Mac to register your shortcut.
+A window will open to edit shortcuts for the sidebar.
+Click Set and type the command on your Mac to register your shortcut

 Recommended shortcuts for Astropad’s sidebar: